Ultimate Marvel: Television

-Films
+Film

+Marvel Cinematic Universe

 Ultimate Marvel has also been a strong influence in the early stages of the Marvel Cinematic Universe.
-Joss Whedon said that "it's my feeling that Ultimates brought Marvel into the modern age in a way no other book did".
+Joss Whedon said that The Ultimates brought Marvel into the modern age in a way no other book did.
 Tony Stark's personality was based on that of his Ultimate counterpart, and Millar and Bendis were included in the staff as consultants.
-Samuel L. Jackson, whose likeness was used to create the new version of Nick Fury, was cast as the character in a multi-picture deal, starting in a post-credits scene in Iron Man.
+Samuel L. Jackson, whose likeness was used to create the new version of Nick Fury, was cast as the character in a multi-picture deal, starting in the post-credits scene of Iron Man.
 The script of the scene was written by Bendis.
 As a comic book fan, Jackson had noticed the use of his likeness and asked to be included in some eventual film.
 Bruce Banner's origin story in The Incredible Hulk is based on his origin story from the Ultimate Universe, as both versions become the Hulk while attempting to recreate the Super Soldier Serum that turned Steve Rogers into Captain America.
-Hawkeye and Captain America's costumes were based on their Ultimate uniforms as well and Captain America's origin story is partially adapted from the Ultimate comics such as Bucky Barnes being his childhood friend who protected him from bullies and being around the same age, him found and being thawed out of ice by S.H.I.E.L.D. rather than the founding members of the Avengers.
+Hawkeye and Captain America's costumes were based on their Ultimate uniforms as well and elements of Captain America's origin story are adapted from the Ultimate comics such as Bucky Barnes being his childhood friend who protected him from bullies and being around the same age, him found and being thawed out of ice by S.H.I.E.L.D. rather than the founding members of the Avengers.
 Hawkeye also has a family, a context exclusive to the Ultimate comics.
 The film The Avengers featured the Ultimate take on the team, as a military operation organized by S.H.I.E.L.D. rather than an autonomous superhero group.
 Kevin Feige based the script of the film broadly on the first miniseries of the Ultimates and the ending of the second.
 The S.H.I.E.L.D.
 Helicarrier's design throughout the films is also modeled after the Ultimate Marvel version.
-The depiction of Falcon in the films is derived from the Ultimate incarnation, Rogers' relationship with Nick Fury in Captain America: The Winter Soldier is reminiscent of the one in the comics with the Triskellion, a notable landmark in the comics being featured in the film.
+The depiction of Falcon in the films is derived from the Ultimate incarnation, and Rogers' relationship with Nick Fury in Captain America: The Winter Soldier is reminiscent of the one in the comics with the Triskellion, a notable landmark in the comics being featured in the film.
 Spider-Man: Homecoming also had aspects of the comics like Parker's age, a younger Aunt May, introducing Aaron Davis and revealing the presence of Miles Morales and Stark mentoring Spider-Man though without S.H.I.E.L.D. and other heroes being involved like in the comics, and in the same film where Stark sports an armor reminiscent of the Ultimate version.
 This also extends to Spider-Man: Far From Home where Nick Fury is seen mentoring Spider-Man.
 Thor has similar traits to his Ultimate counterpart, such as his personality, powers, costume elements, and hammer.
 Thor ends up getting a new hammer during Avengers: Infinity War which is based on the Ultimate version of Mjolnir.